Avalanche's Alexandar Georgiev: Set to start Thursday

-Georgiev is slated to defend the home crease against the Kings on Thursday.
+Georgiev is slated to start on the road against Vancouver on Thursday, according to Avalanche play-by-play announcer Conor McGahey.

-Georgiev will make his seventh consecutive start, having posted a 4-2-0 record and 1.97 GAA in his prior six outings.
-With Pavel Francouz (lower body) sidelined, the team has been relying even more on the 26-year-old Georgiev.
-With no back-to-backs in the short-term, Georgiev could see a steady dose of starts heading into January.
+Georgiev has a 15-9-3 record, 2.68 GAA and .915 save percentage in 27 games this season.
+He's lost his last four games while posting a 4.72 GAA and .847 save percentage over that span.
+The Canucks are on a three-game losing streak, bringing their record down to 16-18-3.

 More News